surajcm/Poseidon/README.md

 # ![alt text](https://raw.githubusercontent.com/surajcm/Poseidon/master/src/main/webapp/resources/images/Poseidon_Menu.png "{Poseidon}") Poseidon

-Poseidon is a service center management software.
-Designed as a solution for keeping the inventory and billing for a laptop service centre.
+Poseidon is a software suit to manage a service center.
+It is designed as a solution for keeping the inventory and billing for a laptop service centre.

 ![Poseidon](https://s12.postimg.org/8ai4xrrkd/screenshot-192.168.71.63_9090_2017-05-19_02-12-2.jpg)